Skip to table of contents

 Graduate and Professional students dropping one or more courses, but not all courses, in the first two weeks of class (first week of summer), will have no grade recorded.
 From the third week through the tenth week of class (fifth week of summer), a "W" will be assigned to each dropped course.
 From the eleventh week through the last day of classes, courses may be dropped only by direct petition to the dean of the student's college.
 Students who drop a course with permission of the dean will receive a final grade of "W" or "F" at the discretion of the instructor of the course.

-3.8.9 - Leave of Absence
+4.8.9 - Leave of AbsenceUpdated: 8/13/2024

 Students may request a leave of absence.
-The major department and the College must approve a leave in advance, unless unforeseen circumstances prevent this.
+The major department and the college must approve a leave in advance, unless unforeseen circumstances prevent this.
 The leave cannot be granted retroactively.

 Graduate students must obtain approval from the Graduate College dean.
 Students who are granted a leave of absence are allowed to remain out of school for no more than one academic year.
 If a student does not re-enroll within the one-year period, an additional leave of absence must be granted or the student will be required to be re-admitted before enrolling again.
 For example, if a student completes the fall term and is granted a leave of absence for spring, summer, and fall semesters, enrollment will be required by the next spring semester.

-A Leave of Absence has no effect on time limits for completion of degree requirements.
+A leave of absence has no effect on time limits for completion of degree requirements.
 Students receiving financial aid are required to contact the Financial Aid Office for information on Return of Title IV funds because of a temporary interruption in the student’s program of study.

-3.8.10 - Release of Student Information and Access to Student Records
+4.8.10 - Release of Student Information and Access to Student RecordsUpdated: 8/13/2024

 RELEASE OF STUDENT INFORMATION AND ACCESS TO STUDENT RECORDS

-FERPA information is defined as either directory or confidential.
-Any office gathering such information and/or having custody of it shall release it only in accordance with this policy or as otherwise required by law.
-When a student enrolls at the university and furnishes data required for academic and personal records, there is an implicit and justifiable assumption of trust placed in the University as custodian of such information.
+When a student enrolls at the University and furnishes data required for academic and personal records, there is an implicit and justifiable assumption of trust placed in the University as custodian of such information.
 This relationship continues with regard to any data subsequently generated during the student's enrollment.

 While the University fully acknowledges the student's rights of privacy concerning this information, it also recognizes that certain information is part of the public record and may be released for legitimate purposes in accordance with applicable law.
 With these considerations in mind, the University adopts the following policy concerning the release of information contained in student records: